 Ports in Blazor Diagram Component

-Port is a special connection point in a Node where you can glue the connectors.
+A Port is a connection point on a Node where you can glue the connectors.
 When you glue a connector to a node or port, they remain connected even if one of the nodes is moved.

 A node to node connection is one where the connector will move around the node as you move the node.
 Diagram will always ensure the connector is the shortest, most direct line possible.
 You can create a node to node connection by selecting the entire node (rather than the port) and connect it to another shape (rather than to a port).

-Ports act as the connection points of the node and allows creating connections with only those specific points as shown in the following image.
+Ports act as connection points on a node and allows creating connections with only those specific points, as shown in the following image.

-To add a connection port, define the port object and add it to node’s ports collection.
+To add a connection port, define a port object and add it to the node’s ports collection.
 The Offset property of the port accepts an object of fractions and is used to determine the position of ports.
 The following code explains how to add ports when initializing the node.

-To create and customize the ports in the Blazor Diagram, refer to the below video link,
+To learn more about creating and customizing ports in the Blazor Diagram, watch the following video:

 @using Syncfusion.Blazor.Diagram